 In 1961, Barbie became a registered nurse and a stewardess for American Airlines.
 She also got a boyfriend.
 A blonde or brunette Ken, a doll named after Handler's son, came with a closet full of clothes.
 His hair was originally molded and glued on, but designers switched to painted-on plastic after the hair came off too easily.

 Two years after cosmonaut Valentina Tereshkova became the first woman in space, Miss Astronaut Barbie hit the market.
 She dressed in a metallic space suit with zipper boots.
-1965 also marked the controversial release of “Slumber Party Barbie,” whose accessories included a diet book with tips like “Don't Eat” and a scale set to 110 lbs.
+1965 also marked the controversial release of “Slumber Party Barbie,” whose accessories included a diet book with tips like “don't eat” and a scale set to 110 pounds.
 The toy maker excluded the scale the following year, but kept the book.

 Twiggy was the first celebrity to get her own Barbie.
 Since then, Cher, Diana Ross, Barbra Streisand, and many others have all been immortalized by Mattel.
 Barbie also started twisting at the waist, and designers gave her a more youthful face with wide-open blue eyes.